-7.2.
+8.2.
 Overview of the validation activities

-Outcomes of the CAMS Radiation Service have to be validated on a periodic basis.
-Following practices in CAMS, this validation is performed every quarter year.
+Outcomes of the CAMS Radiation Service are validated on a quarterly basis.
+Quarterly validation reports can be found at https://atmosphere.copernicus.eu/supplementary-services.

 Following current practices in assessment of satellite-derived data in solar energy, the irradiances provided by the CAMS Radiation Service are tested against qualified ground measurements measured in several ground-based stations serving as reference.
-These ground measurements are coincident in time with the CAMS Radiation Service estimates.